 Last week’s hearing received stakeholder input on issues of implementation identified by the Texas Department of Insurance.
 The purpose of the meeting was to inform any rulemaking needed by TDI to ensure adequate consumer protection as intended by the Texas Legislature.
 The crucial question for the rulemaking appeared to be how providers and insurers would come to agreement on a “fair” rate, which will ultimately affect all of the law’s stakeholders: consumers, insurance companies, and medical providers.

-Other issues covered included nonemergency exemptions, arbitration process, payment standards and hold harmless provisions.
-The stakeholders for this law
+Other issues covered included non-emergency exemptions, arbitration process, payment standards and hold harmless provisions.

 Until TDI confirms its posted rules, Texans will have to wait and see how—and how well—the new law protects patients.
 While no specific date for the rules has been announced, the deadline to submit comments ends Friday, August 9, and the looming January 1 deadline means the law’s new rules are likely to come out soon.